Kerrison Predictor: History

 His solution was a calculator that dispensed with many of the corrections and timing issues seen in devices like the Vickers Predictor which were intended for high-altitude fire.
 Instead, it made a relatively simple calculation of the impact point based on relative motion as provided by the operator.
 Key to the concept was the use of two ball-and-disk integrators, used in this case to maintain a constant rate of motion.
 On top of the motorized disk were two metal balls, set one on top of the other with the bottom one in contact with the disk and the second in contact with mechanisms that drove the Predictor's laying handwheels.

 The two balls were clutched so they could be separated or forced together.
 For the initial setup, the operator would declutch the balls and use the handwheels to bring the Predictor's telescope onto the target.
 This also moved the two balls across the surface of the disk, although they were not in contact with it.
 Once they had begun tracking it, the clutch would be moved to bring the two balls into contact with the disk, at which point the rotation of the disk would cause the balls to rotate and thus automatically move the telescope to stay aligned with the target.

 As the original inputs from the handwheels were unlikely to be perfectly accurate, the system would normally begin to "drift" away from the target.
 The operators would then move the handwheel to bring the target back into the center, which also slid the balls over the disk to a new location, changing their rotation speed, and thereby adjusting the rate of motion to properly track the target again.
 The position of the balls over the disk directly represents the rate of angular motion of the target.
 A third setting in the clutch reset the system to begin tracking a different target.

 The two rates, in azimuth and altitude, were used to calculate the angular rate of the target, and from that, the vector along which the target was moving relative to the gun.
 This does not provide a complete solution; the shell from the gun takes a certain time to fly to the target, during which time it moves.
 This requires the gun to "lead" the target to account for the motion during this time.
 Since the range to the target is independent of its motion, this value had to be input separately, initially by a separate crewman simply estimating the range or using some form of optical rangefinder, although small Gun Laying radars for this task became common during World War II.
-As the 40mm Bofors does not have timed shells and relies on contact fusing, the fuse-setting systems seen on other predictors were not needed.